jovaz21/nodepop/README.md

   }
 }
 ```
-Then, to be allowed to use the Ads API you must provide in each request your JSON Web Token.
+Then, to be allowed to use the Ads API you must provide in each request this returned JSON Web Token.
 Let's see some of the implemented API requests:

 Listing all the available `Tags`:
 ```bash
 $ curl -X GET http://localhost:8080/nodepop/apiv1/tags -i -d "token=JSON_TOKEN_HERE"
 ```

-Listing all the `Tags` actually used by `Ads`:
+Listing all the `Tags` actually used in the `Ads` collection:
 ```bash
 $ curl -X GET http://localhost:8080/nodepop/apiv1/ads/tags -i -d "token=JSON_TOKEN_HERE"
 ```